openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"I™m happy to announce LibreOffice 3.3 beta3 packages for openSUSE.
+"Iâ€™m happy to announce LibreOffice 3.3 beta3 packages for openSUSE.
 They are available in the Build Service LibreOffice:Unstable project.
 They are based on the libreoffice-3.2.99.3 release.
 Please, look for more details about the openSUSE LibreOffice build on the wiki page.

  The packages are beta versions and might include even serious bugs.
 Therefore they are not intended for data-critical usage.
-A good practice is to archive any important data before an use, ¦ (...)"
+A good practice is to archive any important data before an use, â€¦ (...)"